RT-Thread/rt-thread/documentation/env/env.md

 5. Use the menuconfig command to configure the old project we want to modify.
 Menuconfig will read the `.config` file generated in the second step and generate a new `.config` file and rtconfig.h file based on the configuration parameters of the old project.
 6. Check the old and new rtconfig.h files.
 If there are any inconsistencies, you can use the menuconfig command to adjust the configuration items.

-## Notes for Using Env
+# Notes for Using Env

 - For the first time, Env is recommended to go to the official website to download the latest version of the Env tool.
 The new version of Env will have better compatibility and also support automatic update commands.
 - You can use the Env built-in command `pkgs --upgrade` or `pkgs --upgrade-force` (recommended to use) to update the package list and Env's function code to minimize the problems you have fixed.
 - Do not have Chinese or spaces in the routes of Env.
 - Do not have Chinese or spaces in the routes where the BSP project is located.

-## FAQs
+# FAQs

-### Q: It prompts that the git command cannot be found.
+## Q: It prompts that the git command cannot be found.

 'git' is not recognized as an internal or external command, possible program or batch file.

 **A:** Git is not installed.
 You need to install git and add environment variables.

-### Q: It prompts that the CMD command cannot be found.
+## Q: It prompts that the CMD command cannot be found.

 **A:** Right-click–>> Property—>> Advanced System Settings—>> Environment Variable,  Add `C:\Windows\System32` to system environment variables.

-### Q: Prompt "no module named site" when running python.
+## Q: Prompt "no module named site" when running python.

 **A:** Computer right button –>> Properties—>> Advanced System Settings—>> Environment Variable, in the user variable of the administrator, create a new variable named PYTHONHOME, and the variable value is: `F:\git_repositories\env\tools\Python27` （the installation route of Python in Env）, do not add ";" afterwards, otherwise it will be invalid.
 If add PYTHONHOME can not solve theproblem, try to add PYTHONPATH in the same way.

-### Q: What types of projects can I generate under Env?
+## Q: What types of projects can I generate under Env?

  **A:**

 1. Currently, you can use the scons tool to generate mdk/iar projects under Env.
 There is no automatic generation of eclipse projects.
 2. Generally, using gcc's toolchain, using an editor such as source insight or VS Code to edit the code and compile with `scons` command.

-### Q:How can my own BSP support menuconfig?
+## Q: How can my own BSP support menuconfig?

 **A:** You can refer to this chapter **Use Env in Your Project**.

-### Q: What is the difference between the pkgs --upgrade/--upgrade-force command and the pkgs --update command?
+## Q: What is the difference between the pkgs --upgrade/--upgrade-force command and the pkgs --update command?

  **A:**